-Ros Herman is Professor of Child Language and Deafness at the School of Health and Psychological Sciences, City, University of London and has led the development of the first sign language tests for deaf children.
+Ros Herman is Professor of Child Language and Deafness at the School of Health & Psychological Sciences, City, University of London and has led the development of the first sign language tests for deaf children.

 If a hearing child has a problem communicating, speech and language therapists can often identify that problem quickly and make sure that the child’s needs are met.
 However, for deaf children, who might use spoken or sign language, it isn’t as straightforward.